 This monitor has outstanding low input lag, even at 60Hz, making it a great choice if you like to switch between gaming on a console and a PC.

 The 1440p resolution is great for a 27 inch monitor, as it's usually considered the 'sweet spot'.
 It provides a detailed picture while leaving enough headroom on your graphics card to achieve high frame rates.

-The Aorus FI27Q has a vast amount of extra features, it includes:
+The Gigabyte AORUS FI27Q has a vast amount of extra features, it includes:

 Like the Gigabyte AORUS AD27QD, this monitor uses a joystick control to make navigating the menu easier.